1. Registered as an apprentice, what do you do now?

 Apply for the financial incentives for which you are eligible.

-Notify the Ministry of Training, Colleges & Universities (MTCU) staff immediately of any changes to contact information or training agreement, especially if you change sponsors.
+Notify the Ministry of Labour, Training and Skills Development (MLTSD) staff immediately of any changes to contact information or training agreement, especially if you change sponsors.

 For More Information: During the Apprenticeship (PDF)